 Disney Family is Disney Interactive's DIY, craft, recipe, and activity site focused on parents finding Disney ways to spend time with their kids.

-I took over management of Disney Family in May of 2015 and immediately overhauled the brand with a goal to make it the a Pinterest-lovers dream.
+I took over management of Disney Family in May of 2015 and immediately overhauled the brand with a goal to make it a Pinterest-lovers dream.
 My team updated the photography, refreshed the project and craft types, initiated a social and marketing plan, and created new ad products for sponsorships.
 Recently we've begun creating short form food tutorial videos that earn millions of views.

 The result has been beautiful Winnie the Pooh and Princess parties, healthy Good Dinosaur snacks, printable holiday placemats, and very pretty pictures.

 The Oh My Disney brand was created to speak to Disney fans in the vernacular of the internet, and deliver relevant digital content based on whatever format, platform, or subject was currently popping.
 We create videos, photo series, articles, quizzes events, and now product that are for Disney fans, by Disney fans.
 I was able to write for Oh My Disney when it began, which was one of the most fun jobs I've had here at Disney.
-This year, I got to step in and oversee the brand during one of its most exciting periods of growth yet.
+In 2017, I got to step in and oversee the brand during one of its most exciting periods of growth yet.

 For over two years I managed the social media presence of the Disney Pixar brand, films, characters and franchises like Toy Story, Cars, Finding Nemo, and Monsters, Inc. I created all editorial for Pixar's social posts on Twitter, Facebook, Pinterest, Google+, and Instagram during my tenure, and launched and curated content and strategy for the official Disney Pixar Tumblr.
 One of my favorite things to brag about: the Disney Pixar Tumblr actually made it into Tumblr's 2012 book of best brands on the platform, and got a Mashable mention as a "brand doing Tumblr right."